 Like no other season, winter evokes that ancient urge to hunker down and snuggle up in a cozy, secluded cabin.
 From foggy shores to pine-scented forests to snow-capped mountains, we’ve compiled a list of our favorite California cabins to settle into for a long winter’s night.

-Albion River Inn - 22 spacious cottages line a coastal bluff in the Mendocino, all with the same mesmerizing views: grassy headlands, rocky islets, a wooden trestle bridge spanning the Albion River, and a protected cove where the river flows languidly into the sea.
+22 spacious cottages line a coastal bluff near Mendocino with mesmerizing views of the headlands, rocky islets, a wooden trestle bridge spanning the Albion River, and a protected cove where the river flows languidly into the sea.
 From many of the cottages, you can enjoy the view from a spa tub or the seating area in front of the fire.
 In winter, the cottages provide an incredible perch for storm watching.

-Black Bear Lodge - In South Lake Tahoe, four spacious cabins are nestled in the pines behind the main lodge.
-The Hideout Cabin’s buttery smooth linens, three-sided river rock fireplace, and well-curated mix of modern and rustic chic furnishings create a sublime environment from which to watch the snowfall through large windows framed with icicles.
+In South Lake Tahoe, four spacious cabins are nestled in the pines behind the main lodge.
+The cabins’ buttery smooth linens, river rock fireplaces, and a well-curated mix of modern and rustic-chic furnishings create a sublime environment from which to watch the snowfall through large windows framed with icicles.
 An outdoor Jacuzzi is just steps away, sheltered beneath a gazebo trimmed with string lights.

-Cottage Inn at Lake Tahoe - Beneath towering pines, enchanting 1938 cabins line Lake Tahoe’s quiet western shore, with access to a private beach across the street.
-Warm interiors feature gas fireplaces, luxurious bedding, exposed wood beams, honey-hued pine walls, and whimsical décor.
+Beneath towering pines, enchanting 1938 cabins line Lake Tahoe’s quiet western shore with access to a private beach.
+The rustic exteriors belie the warm interiors, which feature gas fireplaces, luxurious bedding, exposed wood beams, honey-hued pine walls, and whimsical décor.
 Enjoy mulled wine and hors d’oeuvres by the fire at happy hour in the main lodge.

-Highlands Ranch Resort - Along the edge of a bucolic meadow, seven cottages stand against a backdrop of snowcapped peaks.
-Each is outfitted with large windows overlooking the snowy meadow and upscale touches like oil-rubbed bronze fixtures, heated floors, and private outdoor Jacuzzi tubs.
-Ten minutes away, Lassen Volcanic National Park offers miles of cross country trails.
+Along the edge of a bucolic meadow, seven cottages stand against a backdrop of snowcapped peaks.
+Each is outfitted with large windows overlooking the snowy meadow and upscale touches like oil-rubbed bronze fixtures, gas fireplaces, heated tile floors, and private outdoor Jacuzzi tubs.
+Ten minutes away, Lassen Volcanic National Park offers 150 miles of cross country and snowshoe trails.

-Howard Creek Ranch - A relaxing bohemian vibe permeates all the rustic cabins scattered across this 60-acre oceanfront farm in northern Mendocino County.
+A relaxing bohemian vibe permeates the rustic cabins scattered across this remote, 60-acre oceanfront farm in northern Mendocino County.
 Each of the five cabins offers private hot tubs and unique charms, but Sea View is unparalleled for its seclusion.
-Nestled in the forest high above the ranch, it features sweeping ocean views from its outdoor kitchen, private hot tub, and hammock strung among the trees.
+Nestled in the forest high above the ranch, it features sweeping ocean views from its outdoor kitchen, tiered decks, and a hammock strung among the trees.